Eagle-Studios/ConfigDumpFileIO/README.md

     - Arma may freeze once or several times.
 Doing anything to "stop" this as it'll create a game crash.
 Let it do its thing, until its no longer freezing etc.
     - Once the process has been completed, and you can quit the game.
   - You should find the dumped file in your ARMA 3 root directory (Where the .Sqf/.Dll you pasted earilier are, aka where the Arma.exe is stored.)
+    - You are looking for a file with this format **AiO.versionNumber.cpp**
     - If there is no such file, then it didnt work.
 Go back and try again, it's possible you missed something or quit too early.